This thoracic spine pain caseile asks just when should you x-ray? It is ionising radiation and most certainly has side effects.

-Just when should you xray when there is trauma involved?
-Always?
-Cover your butt?
-If your gut feeling demands it?
+Just when should you x-ray when there is trauma involved?
+Must it be always?
+Should you cover your butt?
+Or, only if your gut feeling demands it?

-The reality is that every chiropractor would always like to have xrays after trauma, but the circumstances often gainsay it.
-The cost involved, availability of a radiologist over the weekend, and not withstanding that contact sportsmen have traumatic events every week leaving them bruised and battered.
+The reality is that every chiropractor would always like to have radiographs after a heavy tackle in football causing severe back pain, for example, but the circumstances often gainsay it.
+The cost involved, availability of a specialist over the weekend, and notwithstanding that contact sportsmen have traumatic events every week leaving them bruised and battered makes it difficult.

-You simply can't xray every time they take a knock.
+You simply cannot x-ray every time a patient takes a knock.

 S was almost crying.
 It's not often you see a rough-tough six foot plus young man blinking back the tears.
 Thoracic spine and rib pain can be severe.
 Plus he was supporting his right arm in a protective manner.